Tableau

 Doing a One Shot Extract

-For your trial, you can simply give us a one shot view of your BI tool.
+For your trial, you can give us a one shot view of your BI tool.

 To get things working quickly, here's a Google Colab to run our package.